denamwangi/batchmates/README.md

 2. **Processing**: LLM extracts structured data using modular prompts
 3. **Normalization**: Interests are categorized and standardized
 4. **Storage**: Data is stored in PostgreSQL with proper relationships
+5. **API Access**: FastAPI queries database directly for all data
-5. **Visualization**: React frontend displays interactive network and profiles
+6. **Visualization**: React frontend displays interactive network and profiles

 **🤖 AI Integration:**
 - **LLM Processing**: OpenAI GPT-4o-mini for data extraction and normalization